 - Shoot your video in natural light, outside, or with help from a ring light

-- Use apps like StoriesEdit and Canva to create pro-looking video covers, slates and graphics
+- Use apps like StoriesEdit, Canva, and Clipchamp to create pro-looking video covers, slates and graphics

 - Edit your video with easy-to-use apps like InShot and the aesthetically-pleasing RTRO; or shoot them directly in-app and take advantage of the pro-level features like Reels and TikTok’s AR, music, and filters